beandango/simple-hangman/README.md

 # How to run:
- Download the hangman.zip from releases, and run the exe.
+ Download the hangman_final.zip from releases, and run the exe.
 Dont remove it from that folder :)